Null set: Measure-theoretic properties

+Together, these facts show that the null sets of $(X,\Sigma,\mu)$ form a 𝜎-ideal of the 𝜎-algebra $\Sigma$.
+Accordingly, null sets may be interpreted as negligible sets, yielding a measure-theoretic notion of "almost everywhere".

 Uses

 Null sets play a key role in the definition of the Lebesgue integral: if functions $f$ and $g$ are equal except on a null set, then $f$ is integrable if and only if $g$ is, and their integrals are equal.
 This motivates the formal definition of $L^p$ spaces as sets of equivalence classes of functions which differ only on null sets.

 A measure in which all subsets of null sets are measurable is complete.
 Any non-complete measure can be completed to form a complete measure by asserting that subsets of null sets have measure zero.
 Lebesgue measure is an example of a complete measure; in some constructions, it is defined as the completion of a non-complete Borel measure.